djmahe4/CursorAISim/README.md

 ## Contributing

-This is a conceptual project.
-If it were an open-source project, contributions would be welcome!
+Contributions are always welcome!
 Please fork the repository and submit a pull request with your enhancements.